 The landscape of user experience is continuously changing and evolving.
 Now search engines openly favour mobile-first websites, the majority of website traffic is now generated by mobile search.
 With mobile design essential, this means both designers and developers need to collaborate and put more emphasis into delivering the ultimate mobile UX design or quickly risk an outdated website with outdated functionality.

-In previous articles, our Cheshire web design agency would typically deliver news, reviews and trends on website design, but with mobile playing such as key role in the success of any website, we thought we would investigate mobile design trends to follow in 2019.
+In previous articles, we would typically deliver news, reviews and trends on website design, but with mobile playing such a key role in the success of any website, we thought we would investigate mobile design trends to follow in 2019.

-You might be thinking what on earth am I talking about here, but a buttonless website design has becoming an increasingly popular trend over the last 12 months.
+You might be thinking what on earth am I talking about here, but buttonless website design has become an increasingly popular trend over the last 12 months.
 As screens continue to get larger, we honestly expect this trend to continue.

 Thinking about some of the most popular social media or applications you use.
 Do you click a button, or do you swipe left to delete a message?
 Do you click a button, or do you swipe left or right on dating applications?
 For information or news-based websites, you even pull down on a page to refresh the content.
-Instead of clicking buttons, the perspective of UX mobile design is very much shifting where your website or mobile app forces users towards ‘gesture-based interactions’.
+Instead of clicking buttons, UX mobile design is very much shifting; your website or mobile app forces users towards ‘gesture-based interactions’.